Health Care

 WASHINGTON, DC – On Thursday evening, Congressman Joe Courtney donated blood at the Red Cross donation center in Norwich (photo attached).
 As news of Ebola causes anxiety for U.S. residents, donating blood and getting vaccinated against the flu will help local health systems better prepare for emergencies of all kinds.
 Courtney has scheduled his flu shot for Monday in Vernon.

 WASHINGTON, DC – Today U.S. Representative Joe Courtney (CT-2) issued a reminder to Medicare beneficiaries in eastern Connecticut that open enrollment begins today and extends through December 7, 2014.
 Medicare open enrollment is the period when beneficiaries can change their health plan and prescription drug coverage for 2015.
+If an enrollee's current plan meets the enrollee's health care needs in 2015, the enrollee will not do not need to do anything additional.

 WASHINGTON—Today, Congressman Joe Courtney (CT-2) announced that Medicare beneficiaries will not see any increase in premium costs for Medicare Part B in 2015.
 Despite claims that Part B premiums would rise significantly for seniors, the Center for Medicare and Medicaid Services (CMS) confirmed the standard premium for 2015 will be $104.90—the same as in 2013 and 2014.

 Norwich, CT—Today, Congressman Joe Courtney released the following statement after the Connecticut Insurance Department announced that Anthem’s requested rate increases of an average 12.5 percent on individual plans for 2015 was denied.
+Instead of the requested increase, consumers with individual Anthem plans will see an average decrease of 0.1 percent in their premium costs.